Table of Contents

 }

-In JavaScript we need to add an attribute for a size per point, we need to set the attributes advance per instance by setting stepMode: 'instance', and we can remove the topology setting since we want the default 'triangle-list'
+In JavaScript we need to add an attribute for a size per point, we need to set the attributes to advance per instance by setting stepMode: 'instance', and we can remove the topology setting since we want the default 'triangle-list'

 const pipeline = device.createRenderPipeline({